wp-plugins/feedback-screenshot-with-annotation/readme.txt

 Tested up to: 3.2
 Stable tag: 1.0

-Feedback Screen with Annotation enables visitor to send feedback about your website page with some annotation and the screenshot generated automatically.
+Enables visitor to send feedback about your website page with some annotation and the screenshot generated automatically.

 == Description ==